rayvaldez/rayvaldez/README.md

 Outside of work, I enjoy...

 - 🚴‍ Cycling/Customising Bikes
-- 📸 Photography/ Capturing special occasions
+- 📸 Photography
-- 🏍️ Going for long Motorcycle Rides
+- 🏍️ Motorcycle Trips
 - 🧰 Fixing things/ Cars & Motorbikes
-- ⚽ Playing and watching
+- ⚽ Playing and watching football

 <!--
 **rayvaldez/rayvaldez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.